isVy08/word_emb/README.md

 I examine the mathematical bedrock and implement the algorithms from scratch with Numpy.

 **Updates**:
-- Continuous Bag of Words (Numpy implementation)
+- Continuous Bag of Words

 Feel free to correct me.
 <br>You can leave your message here or DM me via Twitter @isVy08 </br>